SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex6-SQLConsole/README.md

 1. The SQL Console can be opened in multiple ways as shown below.
 Explore the various ways the SQL Console can be opened.

-    * It can be opened from the apps sidebar.
+    * It can be opened from the sidebar.

         ![open from the side bar](images/open-from-sidebar.png)